Problem-Based Learning Pathway

 How Does it Work?

-Following initial courses in Anatomical Sciences (Anatomy, Embryology and Histology), during which time PBL is a minor component, students in the PBL Pathway study the basic medical sciences almost completely by PBL, which occupies 60% of the total pre-clinical curriculum.
+The PBL curriculum begins with foundational courses in Anatomical Sciences (Anatomy, Embryology and Histology), where PBL is a minor component.
+As students progress, PBL becomes the primary mode of instruction, compromising 60% of the total pre-clinical curriculum.